waimea-jrwilliams/level2-programming-assesment/docs/test-results.md

 ## Example Test Name

-Testing to se if the print statement for the instructions work
+Testing to see if the print statement for the instructions work

 ### Test Data Used